Black Darter Tetra Care Guide: Tank Setup, Diet, Tank Mates & More

 Water Conditions for Breeding

 Water chemistry is critical for successful breeding.
 Use pure RO or distilled water treated with blackwater extract or conditioned with peat.
 Aim for a pH of 4.5-5.5, hardness of 1-2 dGH, and a temperature around 78-80°F (26-27°C).
 The water should be heavily tannin-stained.
-Eggs are very sensitive to water quality, and even slightly elevated hardness or pH can prevent development.
+Eggs are very sensitive to water quality, and even slightly elevated hardness or pH prevents development.

 Conditioning & Spawning